patricklafrance/wmfnext-shell/CONTRIBUTING.md

 yarn dev
 ```

-To develop only the core package, use the following command instead:
+To only start the core package in development mode, use the following command instead:

 ```bash
 yarn dev-core